-Fiberglass windows can be expensive to install as they are one of the more difficult window materials to work with.
+Fiberglass windows cost a lot to install as they are one of the more difficult window materials to work with.

 For this reason, its best not attempt to install a fiberglass window without professional help unless you have experience in window installation.

 On average, professionally installing a double-hung fiberglass window costs between $175 and $300 per window.

 Cost of installation varies widely depending on the type of window you are installing–a bay window will easily cost $500 – 750 to install, while a single-hung window can be as low as $150 – 170.

 In addition, your total window installation cost will depend on whether the pros need to repair any damage to the existing frames as well as also paint them.
 This can increase your total cost by as much as 15-20%

 Some contractors will charge per hour, whereas others will charge you a flat rate.
 Professional window installers typically generally charge between $50 and $75 per hour.

 Expect laborers to work for a minimum of two hours, but often much longer, to install each window.
 Contractors will often have a minimum cost of around $150.